arez/arez/README.md

 * The toolkit began life as an attempt to port [Mobx](https://mobx.js.org/) to java.
 Not all of the Mobx primitives make sense in a java world and there were places where it was felt that we could improve on the Mobx model in our environment so the "port" was thrown out and it became a reimplementation of similar concepts.
-However there is some places (i.e. `Transaction.completeTracking()`) where the Mobx heritage is clear.
+However there are some places (i.e. `Transaction.completeTracking()`) where the Mobx heritage is clear.
 Credit goes to Michel Weststrate and the Mobx team for their amazing conceptual model and some inspirational talks.